setr/pychan/README.md

        -  Or save the parsed body-text to the db (PYTHON)
 - [ ] \>>0123021 (you) (JS)
        - [ ] Move post-ownership from session cookie to unsigned cookie, so JS can unpack (PYTHON)
+            - It turns out session objects are read-only client-side, which is sufficient
+            - Currently this is implemented, but from python's parsing
        - [ ] Detect ownership and inject ::after

 ### CONVENIENCE